tawawa/logs-to-sumologic/README.md

 ## Usage

-Very simple.
+Very simple to use.
 First of all, set up an account with [Sumologic](https://service.us2.sumologic.com)

 Create an HTTP Collector endpoint